Alaskan Way Viaduct

 In January 2009, Governor Christine Gregoire, Mayor Greg Nickels, and County Executive Ron Sims announced a Bored Tunnel Hybrid as the preferred alternative to carry forward for further study.

-The Port is working with the Washington State Department of Transportation (WSDOT), City of Seattle and King County to ensure that the project meets the Port’s needs and can be funded.
-The Port Commission believes that the replacement of the Viaduct should achieve the best balance among retaining and creating jobs, sustaining regional economic vitality, and benefiting the environment.
+In August 2013, the Port and the Washington State Department of Transportation (WSDOT) entered into an agreement for a port contribution of $294M so that the replacement of the Viaduct achieves the best balance among retaining and creating jobs, sustaining regional economic vitality, and benefiting the environment.

 The tunnel is expected to open in 2018.

 Visit the Washington State Department of Transportation site